 Cooked chicken 65 is best stored in a container, and then you can reheat it.
 Indeed not like it's cooked fresh but will still be a delicious eat.

 You can reheat it in the microwave.
-You can also get the crusty texture and flavour to come alive again is to toss it on a pan for a minute.
+You can also get the crusty texture and flavour to come alive again is to toss it on a pan for a minute on high heat.

 Other Indian recipes

 You may check out some other Indian recipes here -